nihitkhandelwal-eng/The_Brainforest/🟢 Inbox/Figma Course Notes.md

 - Shortcuts → Ctrl + Shift + ?

-## Shapes
+## Tools & Sidebars
 - Use the shape tool
 - Hold shift to draw shapes of equal length i.e. squares, equilateral triangle etc
 - The lett side bar will show all your shapes i.e. ![[#^80f9d8]]
-- The right side bar will have the dimensions which can be changed from there as well
+- The right side bar will have the dimensions which can be changed from there as well.
+	- You can also perform calculations in the right side bar
 - Rotate the shape OR Curve the edges of the shape
 	- Either from the right side panel
 	- Or by hovering close to the shape once it is selected